timble/www.openpolice.be/blog/_posts/2014-12-23-status-update.md

 ---

 We have just closed down a new release ([v2.8](https://github.com/belgianpolice/internet-platform/releases/tag/v2.8)).
-Resulting in more then 40 closed development tickets since our [previous release]({{site.url}}/blog/2014/11/04/status-update.html) less then 2 months ago.
-The release include a mix of bug fixes and enhancements.
+Resulting in more than 40 closed development tickets since our [previous release]({{site.url}}/blog/2014/11/04/status-update.html) less than 2 months ago.
+The release includes a mix of bug fixes and enhancements.

 ## Major Enhancements